 The “terribilis” dart frog is not the only poisonous species in its family, although it is the most deadly.
 Dart frogs belong, in general, to the family Dendrobatidae, which includes a large number of wild frogs, more than 184 species, inhabiting the tropical rainforests of South and Central America.

 The family Dendrobatidae is characterized by the grouped species being diurnal and generally territorial frogs, living on the ground hidden in the foliage.
 They are insectivorous (trapping their victims with their long tongues), oviparous (the eggs adhere to the upper part of the mother thanks to a sticky substance, which they lay in some trees until they go to the water), and with the toes of their legs containing an adhesive to climb trees.
 They are approximately 5 cm in size, although they have different sizes, skin colors and toxin levels, depending on the species and the area they inhabit.

 There are dart frogs of various skin colors: green, yellow, orange, blue, red and even a shade of bluish black.
 All are poisonous frogs, but the potency of the toxicant contained varies according to the species.

 Some researchers argue that the potency of the venom is related to skin color.
 That is, they are aposematic, in which pigmentation warns predators of their toxicity.

 Why is it called a dart frog?

-There are several species of Dendrobatidae to which the generic name dart frog or arrowhead frogs is applied.
+There are several species of Dendrobatidae to which the generic name dart frog or arrowhead frog is applied.

-This name comes from the fact that some indigenous groups, such as the Emberá of Colombia, apply the toxin from their skin to poison the tips of their darts and arrows for hunting animals.
+This name comes from the fact that some indigenous groups, such as the Emberá of Colombia, apply the toxin from the frog’s skin to poison the tips of their darts and arrows for hunting animals.

 The Indians subject the frog to the heat of the fire so that it exudes drops of its poison, which they use to impregnate their darts and arrows for hunting.